carlos8f/node-relations/README.md

 ### MySQL store

-To use the redis store, your app must make a [node-mysql](https://github.com/felixge/node-mysql) client and pass it like so:
+To use the MySQL store, your app must make a [node-mysql](https://github.com/felixge/node-mysql) client and pass it like so:

 ```js